ember-learn/guides-source/guides/release/configuring-ember/disabling-prototype-extensions.md

 ### No more non-standard methods

-Arrays no longer have the non-standard methods listed in the [deprecation guide](https://deprecations.emberjs.com/id/deprecate-array-prototype-extensions) like `pushObject`, etc. Follow the deprecation guide to replace each usage with a standard Javascript alternative.
+Arrays no longer have the non-standard methods listed in the [deprecation guide](https://deprecations.emberjs.com/id/deprecate-array-prototype-extensions) like `pushObject`, etc. Follow the deprecation guide to replace each usage with a standard JavaScript alternative.

 ### Tracking of Changes in Arrays